Identification & integration of sudden death syndrome resistance genomic regions into Ontario-adapted food grade soybeans

 - The enhancement of Canadian food-grade soybean germplasm through stacking SDS resistance genes with SCN resistance genes will provide Ontario-based soybean breeding programs with adapted SDS- and SCN-resistant sources, which can be used in cultivar development programs as these two diseases continue to spread across the province.

-- The development of defined marker-based selection tools for discriminating genotypes that are resistant to SDS will help the breeding programs at the University of Guelph, and other interested public and private soybean breeding programs across Ontario and Canada, to accelerate the development of SDS-resistant cultivars without the need for the laborious and time-consuming process of greenhouse bioassays.
+- The development of defined marker-based selection tools for discriminating genotypes that are resistant to SDS, at early generations, will help the breeding programs at the University of Guelph, and other interested public and private soybean breeding programs across Ontario and Canada, to accelerate the development of SDS-resistant cultivars without the need for the laborious and time-consuming process of greenhouse bioassays.

-- Through this project, two graduate students will be trained and gain hands-on experience in the area of plant breeding and genetics.
+- Through this project, two graduate students will be trained and gain hands-on experience in plant breeding and genetics.

-Soybean Sudden Death Syndrome (SDS) has been established in Southwestern Ontario as the 2nd most devastating pest, after Soybean Cyst Nematode (SCN), and continues to spread across the province.
+Soybean sudden death syndrome (SDS) has been established in southwestern Ontario as the 2nd most devastating pest, after soybean cyst nematode (SCN), and continues to spread across the province.
 The most effective countermeasure is using SDS-resistant cultivars to combat the disease and minimize its impact on yield; however, currently, there are no specific and sustained breeding efforts within Ontario food-grade breeding programs to develop disease-resistant cultivars based on innovative breeding approaches for continuous cultivar development for Ontario’s farmers.
-This lack of breeding activities can be due partly to limited information about the inheritance and mode of action of the resistance to SDS in Canadian soybean germplasm.
+This lack of breeding activity can be due partly to limited information about the inheritance and mode of action of the resistance to SDS in Canadian soybean germplasm.
 Although there is no study on the genetic control of the resistance to SDS in Canadian soybean germplasm, several studies on exotic germplasm have shown that resistance is controlled by multiple genes.
 Mapping and isolating the genomic regions or quantitative trait loci (QTL) underlying the resistance is necessary for a better understanding of the molecular mechanisms governing the resistance, and for establishing efficient marker-assisted selection (MAS)-based breeding programs that will facilitate the development of resistant cultivars.